 21. Talk to your child’s teachers about Faith preferences or allergies

 If your child belongs to a particular faith, talk to the teachers about certain faith preferences that you are concerned about.
 Such as eating Halal or non-halal, kosher foods at the school cafeteria.
-Foods, candies, or whatever you think is not suitable for your child, should be highlighted.
+Foods, candies, or whatever you think are not suitable for your child, should be highlighted.
 Not to mention, if your child has an allergy to a certain type of food, you have to discuss it with your child’s teacher.

 Wishing you all a very happy, smooth, and healthy school year.